Skip to main content

 ALSO: Student Permissions Form

-Meetings are Saturdays, 9:30-11:30 AM from mid-Nov to mid-May.
+Meetings are Saturdays, 9:30-11:30 AM from mid-SEPT to mid-JUNE.

 Parents are encouraged to join their students in workshops.